cephalsystems/luajit-coapp/README.md

-# NuGet native package builder for LuaJIT
+# CoApp scripts for LuaJIT via NuGET

 Use this package to create NuGet packages that add LuaJIT to your Visual Studio projects!